herrstrietzel/getPathData2/README.md

 | normalize  | Boolean; false | shorthand for: toAbsolute, arcToCubic, quadraticToCubic, toLonghands |

 #### Example1: simple conversion
-Quite often you only need to convert commands to all absolute values as well as shorthands to longhand commands to get **calculatable values**.
-By specifying only required conversions you retain more of the original path information than using the "brute-force" normalize option.
+Often you only need to convert commands to all absolute values, and shortcuts to long commands, to get **calculable values**.
+By specifying only the conversions you need, you preserve more of the original path information than by using the brute-force normalisation option.

 See examples [convert.html](https://herrstrietzel.github.io/getPathData2/demo/parse.html)

 For instance the suggested `normalize:true` option is quite "aggressive" as it also converts quadratics to cubics.
-Quadratic béziers usually often more efficient/faster calculations (e.g. calculating points at `t`).
+Quadratic béziers usually provide more efficient/faster calculations (e.g. calculating points at `t`).

 Besides, skipping the rather complex arctocubic conversion can also improve performance.
 (See examples/convert.html)